kdkalvik/Lagrange/_posts/2024-12-15-BayesNewton.md

 \end{aligned}
 $$

-Note that the notatins used in the above are not accurate.
+Note that the notation used above is not accurate.
 Refer to these [notes](https://www.math.lsu.edu/system/files/MunozGroup1%20-%20Presentation.pdf) for the full details of the Gauss-Newton method with the correct notation.

 ---